DJDanl/cpp-docs.pt-br/docs/mfc/reference/ccontextmenumanager-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *uiMenuResId*
- A ID de recurso de menu que esse método será exibido.
+ A ID de recurso do menu que esse método será exibido.

  [in] *x*
- O deslocamento do menu de atalho nas coordenadas do cliente de horizontal.
+ Horizontal de deslocamento para o menu de atalho nas coordenadas do cliente.

  [in] *y*
  O deslocamento vertical do menu de atalho nas coordenadas do cliente